chancesmith/chance-smith-hugo-site/content/glossary.md

 <div id="asyncs-doc"></div>
 <h2 id="asyncs-doc">Asyncs Doc <a href="#asyncs-doc">#</a></h2>
-<p>Queue of non-urgent items for async review or next sync.
-A fishbowl view of what 🏈s  I’m carrying + thinking about + clear next-action ownership, no constant pings needed.</p>
+<p>Shared asynchronous queue for non-urgent collab items: drop in thoughts, review when convenient or next to you sync.
+Fishbowl view of my current 🏈s + clear ownership, no constant pings needed.
+See: Fishbowl Experience</p>

 <div id="sync"></div>
 <h2 id="sync">Sync <a href="#sync">#</a></h2>